FullStack-Beck/LeetCode-Journal/README.md

 * **Value Identity Limits**: Running `array1 == array2` evaluates the absolute **memory locations** where the arrays are stored, not their content.
 Deep array equivalence requires sequential validation loops or checking the byte stream footprint with `memcmp`.
 * **Stack Lifespan Expiration**: Declaring explicit local arrays within a function context (`int k[size]`) places that memory allocation directly onto the transient execution stack.
 When the runtime passes a `return` keyword, the underlying stack frame vanishes, rendering returned pointers to local arrays illegal.
 * **The Two-Pointer In-Place Refactoring**: Mutating continuous data spaces under fixed memory allocations uses separate reader and writer indices.
 Setting the initial element as a fixed unique anchor allows the scanning pointer to evaluate next-door items (`i - 1`) for layout mutations while the slow pointer overwrites records sequentially.
+* **The Skipped Index Trap**: Deleting elements inside a forward-moving loop (i++) reduces the array's size and shifts elements to the left.
+The element immediately following the deleted item moves into the current index position and gets skipped on the next iteration.
+Fix this by decrementing the index (i--) or iterating backward from nums.length - 1.

 ### 5. Time-Space Complexity Trade-offs (Searching & Lookups)
 * **Brute-Force Nested Loops (`O(n²)` Time)**: Searching pairs by pinning an outer pointer and sweeping an inner pointer (`z = i + 1`) eliminates self-matching errors but creates huge computational delays as data arrays grow.